Psychologist (ACT, CFT, CBT), death doula, supervisor, death&grief educator, writer LGBTQ+ friendly, grief-informed

 I grew up in Moscow and lived there until I was 27.

-Then I moved to the U.S. for a few years, and later
+Then I moved to the U.S. for a few

 settled in Ukraine — Odesa became home for a while.
 After the war began in 2022, I had to leave.